-177 Correlation analysis
+179 Correlation analysis

-Stover weight correlated (0.757) with grain yield followed by 100 seed weight (0.678), confirming the strong relationship of the parametars with grain yield (Table 2).
+180 Stover weight correlated (0.757\\) with grain yield followed by 100 seed weight (0.678\\),

+181 confirming the strong relationship of the parameters with grain yield (Table 2).

-180 Soil analysis after harvesting
+182 Soil analysis after harvesting

 Soil analysis after harvesting indicated that all the treatments had an influence the physiochemical properties of the soil.
 The soil amendments altered the pH of the soil.
-The soil amendments also increased the organic carbon content and the major plant nutrient elements

-184 (nitrogen, phosphorus, potassium, calcium and magnesium) of the soil.
-The table below depicts 185 the effects of the treatments on the chemical properties of the soil after harvesting in 2014.
+The soil amendments also increased the organic carbon content and the major plant nutrient elements (nitrogen, phosphorus, potassium, calcium and magnesium) of the soil.
+The table below depicts the effects of the treatments on the chemical properties of the soil after harvesting in 2014.

-[23] reported on the improvement of soil properties with organic soil amendment applications.
-[24] also reported that rice straw incorporation increased soil organic matter content.
-[25] observed that the interaction between the application of organic fertilizers and inorganic fertilizers (nitrogen, phosphorus and potassium) influenced organic carbon content and soil cation exchange capacity.
+The present study is consistent with [23] who reported on the improvement of soil properties with organic soil amendment applications while [24] also reported that rice straw incorporation increased soil organic matter content.
+In addition, [25] observed that the interaction between the application of organic fertilizers and inorganic fertilizers (nitrogen, phosphorus and potassium) influenced organic carbon content and soil cation exchange capacity.

-192 Conclusion
+194 Conclusion

-The study was carried out to determine the effects of the organic materials with and without NPK 193 fertilizer on the yield and yield components of maize in the Guinea savannah zone of Ghana.
-194 Organic materials and NPK fertilizer influenced all measured parameters singly or in 195 combinations.
-Combination of the organic and inorganic materials enhanced maize grain yield, 196 100 seed weight, stover weight, cob length and days to 50% flowering.
-The highest grain yield 197 was obtained with 7.5 t ha-1biochar (4825 kg ha-1) plus at 90-60-60 kg NPK t ha-1, but 7.5 t ha-1 198 biochar plus 45-30-30 kg NPK/ha gave similar yield making the latter dose more acceptable.
-199 Inorganic fertilizer singly at 45-30-30 to 90-60-60 kg NPK t ha-1 improved plant growth and cob 200 weight.
-The implication is that organic inputs played a significant role in enhancing and 201 replenishing the depleted nutrients and sustained maize production.
-Combining organic and 202 inorganic fertilizers showed an advantage because they supported the maize growth and 203 development.
-Biochar is cheap and can easily be prepared from rice husk which is abundantly 204 available in the northern region of Ghana.
-Biochar is rich in nitrogen and potassium.
-Rice husk 205 206 and rice straw are equally cheap and abundantly available in the Guinea savannah zone of the

-Ghana and could be used as soil amendments for maize growth.
-Adoption of integrated soil improvement approaches remains the most feasible option for smallholder farmers to improve maize production on fragile soils as long as the prices of imported inorganic fertilizers remain un-affordable.
+The results of this study showed that, combination of the organic and inorganic materials 195 enhanced maize grain yield, 100 seed weight, stover weight, cob length and days to 50% 196 flowering.
+The highest grain yield was obtained with 7.5 t ha-1 biochar (4825 kg ha-1) plus at 90-197 60-60 kg NPK t ha-1, but 7.5 t ha-1 biochar plus 45-30-30 kg NPK/ha gave similar yield making 198 the latter dose more acceptable.
+Combining organic and inorganic fertilizers was advantageous 199 because they supported maize growth and development and final grain yield.
+Rice husk and rice 200 201 straw are available in large quantities in the Guinea savannah zone of Ghana and could be used as soil amendments for maize growth.
+Adoption of integrated soil improvement approaches 202 remains the most feasible option for smallholder farmers to improve maize production on fragile 203 204 soils as long as the prices of inorganic fertilizers remain unaffordable.

-211 Reference
+205 Reference